javiercg-daw/diw-UT4-imladris/README.md

 - [ ] Add pagination to character list
 - [ ] Add pagination to character detail quotes
 - [ ] Add pagination to film detail chapters
-- [ ] Add movie name and link to character quotes in character detail page (maybe in homepage also)
+- [ ] Add movie name and link to character quotes in character detail page and in homepage